-We were very pleased to be joined this fall by international accessibility consultant Sina Bahram for a weeklong workshop.
+We were very pleased to be joined this fall by international accessibility consultant Sina Bahram for a weeklong workshop exploring opportunities for maximizing visitor accessibility for interactive digital experiences.
 We’ve been collaborating with Sina, founder of Prime Access Consulting, since our work on the NSF-sponsored Creating Museum Media for Everyone (CMME) project.

-CMME, as part of Ideum’s Open Exhibits initiative, was designed to embrace principles of inclusive design in the development of digital interactives.
+As part of Ideum’s Open Exhibits initiative, CMME embraces principles of inclusive design in the development of interactive experiences, such as those created for multitouch tables and touch walls.
 Most critically, an effective inclusive design approach informs development from the very first conception of a new experience, rather than adding accessibility features once exhibits have already been built.
 The approach also seeks to create experiences in which all audiences have comparably rich and engaging experiences.

 Our work with Sina on CMME led to the creation of a gesture-driven audio accessibility layer that allows visitors to investigate onscreen touch table content in the same tactile way as others, using taps and gestures to explore flexibly by deeply investigating some content areas while skipping to new windows or options when desired.
 Selected onscreen content is narrated via a screen reader or expert narration.
 (We’ll be releasing video of the latest versions of our accessibility software in January.)

 Our workshop with Sina focused on enhancing and expanding those audio accessibility features for a new suite of exhibits we’re developing for the Visitor Center at Hoover Dam.
 These multitouch exhibits give visitors new ways to explore a wide range of content, including onscreen text, images, videos, and 3D models depicting the history, technology, and environmental aspects of the Dam.